Car-Following Models: A Multidisciplinary Review: Theory-based Models

 The desired minimum gap $s^\ast$ is given by:

 where, $s_0$ is the minimum desired distance (jam distance). $T$ is the desired time headway (the time a driver wants to be behind the leading vehicle). $b$ are the comfortable braking deceleration.

 By introducing an internal dynamical variable to represent the subjective level of service, Treiber and Helbing\cite{2003_Treiber_Helbing} build the IDMM (intelligent driver model with memory) to incorporate memory effects in microscopic traffic models.
 The Multi-anticipative IDM models \cite{2006_Treiber_Kesting_Helbing} consider essential finite reaction times, estimation errors, and spatial and temporal anticipation.
 Kesting et al. \cite{2010_Kesting_Treiber_Helbing} enhanced the IDM model to assess the impact of adaptive cruise control vehicles on traffic capacity.
 Liebner et al. \cite{2012_Liebner_Baumann_Klanner_Stiller} applied IDM for ADAS to incorporate the spatially varying velocity profile to represent both car-following and turning behavior.
 Derbel et al. \cite{2013_Derbel_Peter_Zebiri_Mourllion_Basset} modified the IDM to improve driver safety and respect vehicle capability in emergent situations by adding a new term $cv^2/b$ to the expected safe time distance formula.
 Li et al. \cite{2015_Li_Li_Xu_Qian} modified IDM with power cooperation to strengthen the power of each vehicle in proportion to the immediately preceding vehicle.
 To build a realistic agent model, Eggert et al. \cite{2015_Eggert_Damerow_Klingelschmitt} proposed the Foresighted Driver Model (FDM), which assumes that a driver acts in a way that balances predictive risk with utility.
 Milanés \cite{2014_Milanés_Shladover} calibrated CACC model and tested IDM on actual vehicles as reference for modeling ACC car-following behavior in traffic flow simulations.
 Hoermann et al. \cite{2017_Hoermann_Stumper_Dietmayer} extended the IDM for autonomous vehicles to describe a probabilistic motion prediction applicable to long-term trajectory planning.
 Treiber and Kesting \cite{2017_Treiber_Kesting} added external noise and action points to the IDM to study mechanisms behind traffic flow instabilities and indifferent regions of finite human perception thresholds.
+Zhou, Qu and Jin (2017) \cite{2017_Zhou_Qu_Jin} added multiplication factors to build Cooperative Intelligent Driver Model(CIDM) to simulate AVs behavior to show that AVs could relieve traffic oscillation by give larger gaps for on-ramp vehicles.
 Hubmann et al. \cite{2018_Hubmann_Schulz_Xu_Althoff_Stiller} extend the IDM model for complex urban scenarios by incorporating a behavior prediction framework with context-dependent upper and lower bounds on acceleration.
 A recent study \cite{2022_Albeaik_Bayen_Chiri_Gong_Hayat_Kardous_Keimer_McQuade_Piccoli_You} analyzed the limitations of the IDM model from the numerical analysis: the velocities of specific vehicles might become negative at specific times and might diverge to $-\infty$ in a finite time.
+To capture the stochastic nature of human driver behavior, IDM with time-varying parameters is proposed, with each parameter as a stochastic process and calibrating them in a time-varying manner \cite{2022_Zhang_Chen_Wang_Zheng_Wu}.
 The Self-Adaptive IDM (SA-IDM) \cite{2024_Zhu_Li_Qu_Ran} dynamically adjusts acceleration in response to the leading vehicle's speed and time headway, ensuring stable and overdamped platoon behavior under all conditions.